|

 perfect hotel and/or location.
 Find out which hotels are available for the package you want, check out the hotel

 provide lodging in San Jose del Cabo.
-Not a problem, unless you were planning to party every night in downtown Cabo, and don't want to traverse
+Not a problem, unless you were planning to party every night in downtown Cabo San Lucas, and don't want to traverse

-GENERAL AVIATIONPrivate pilots interested in flying into Los Cabos International Airport and other Baja destinations can check out BAJA BUSH PILOTS web site for more information on flying south of the border!
-Looking for a helicopter to do Cabo in style?
-Give the folks at CABO HELICOPTER a buzz. (pun intended!)
-They can be reached at 011-52 (114) 8-7777.
+GENERAL AVIATIONPrivate pilots interested in flying into Los Cabos International Airport and other Baja destinations can check out BAJA BUSH PILOTS web site for more information on flying south of the border.
+Also, think about flying into Cabo San Lucas Airport, 20 miles closer to Cabo.

-The Los Cabos general aviation facility offers private customs and immigration facilities, meeting facilites, restrooms, a lounge and a bar (remember, no drinking within 8 feet of the yoke).
-This new facility takes Cabo to the next level for private aircraft.
+LOS CABOS INTERNATIONAL AIRPORTThe Los Cabos general aviation facility also offers private customs and immigration facilities, meeting facilites, restrooms, a lounge and a bar (remember, no drinking within 8 feet of the yoke).
+This nice facility takes Cabo to the next level for private aircraft.
 For information, contact the GA office at 011-52 (624) 146-5205.
 Unicom is monitored at 129.9 and 100-LL and Jet A is available.
 Plan on overnight ramp fees of $25 to $45 per night, depending on the size of your bird.

 AIRLINE INFORMATION